DTC Marketing for Amazon Sellers: What Still Works in 2026 (Trust, Creative, and the Channels That Actually Compound)

-We recently sat down with Petar, the founder of Modulate and an experienced performance marketer who has worked with fast-scaling ecommerce brands across multiple verticals.
-We talked about what actually moves the needle in 2025 and the strategic shifts happening inside real DTC businesses.
+We recently sat down with Petar, the founder of the marketing agency Modulate, and an experienced performance marketer who has worked with fast-scaling ecommerce brands across multiple verticals.
+We talked about what actually moves the needle in 2026 and the strategic shifts happening inside real DTC businesses.

-DTC marketing: Why trust still converts better than any hack
+Why does trust convert better than any hack?

 Petar said it simply: “People buy from brands they trust.”
 You can spend months testing hooks, ad angles, and targeting setups.
 But if your brand doesn’t feel real, people scroll right past.
 In DTC marketing, the buying decision often happens in a few seconds.
 And what gives you those seconds isn’t your CPM.